 Learning and practicing empathy

 In VR, people are able to get out of their own bodies and walk in the shoes of another.
-This is known as “embodiment,” and is central to why teaching empathy in VR is so powerful.
+This is known as “embodiment,” and is central to why teaching empathy in VR is so powerful for soft skills training for employees.
 Learners get to experience the world in a new way – perhaps from the perspective of a frustrated customer or an employee who’s feeling down.

 A powerful example comes from a utilities call center: in the headset, associates are transported from the call center, where they receive a call, to inside the home of the caller.
 Learners experience the sights and sounds of being the caretaker for an elderly father with emphysema, or the challenge of resetting breakers in 100-degree heat while on the phone with the company.